 How to split a stereo signal into L and R channels

-I want to split a stereo signal into separate left and right channels in Ableton, but I don’t know how to it right, I’ve been using Audacity for that before.
-Can I do it Ableton?
+I want to split a stereo signal into separate left and right channels in Ableton, but I don’t know how to do it right, as I’ve been using Audacity for that before.
+Can I do it in Ableton?
 How?

-Yes, you certainly can split a stereo track in Ableton, and it is quite easy.
-First things off, let’s take some stereo sample as a source signal.
+Yes, you can split a stereo track in Ableton, which is quite easy.
+First things off, let’s take a stereo sample as a source signal.
 I’ve quickly made a new one using Ping Pong delay, waveform clearly shows the difference between the left and the right channels visually:

-Next, I duplicate this channel and put a built-in Utility device.
+Next, I duplicate this channel and put in a built-in Utility device.
 On the Utility, change Channel Mode from Stereo to Left in the drop-down menu.
-Don’t be confused here — when Left is selected, the right channel is ignored and the left channel appears on both outputs identically.
-In order to completely separate channels, shift panorama all way to the left, and reduce the volume output to -3 dB to compensate volume boost for being sure your splitted sound is performed at the same level as the source audio:
+Don’t be confused here — when the Left is selected, the right channel is ignored, and the left channel appears on both outputs identically.
+In order to completely separate channels, shift the panorama all way to the left and reduce the volume output to -3 dB to compensate volume boost to be sure your splitted sound is performed at the same level as the source audio:

 Then I gonna do the same for the right side, bounce both channels (right-click → Freeze Track → Flatten), and rename it to Left and Right respectively to keep things organized: